adambard/learnxinyminutes-docs/tcl.html.markdown

 unset res

-# The first argument of the "while" command is also treated as an
+# The first argument to "while" is also treated as an expression:
-# expression
 set i 0
 while {$i < 10} {
     incr i 2
 }

-# A list is a string in which list items are delimited by
+# A list is a string, and items in the list are delimited by whitespace:
-# whitespace
 set amounts 10\ 33\ 18
 set amount [lindex $amounts 1]

+# Whitespace in a list item must be quoted:
+set inventory {"item 1" item\ 2 {item 3}}

-# It's generally a better idea to use list commands when modifing lists:
+# It's generally a better idea to use list routines when modifing lists:
-lappend amounts 20 30 40
+lappend inventory {item 1} {item 2} {item 3}

 # Braces and backslash can be used to format more complex values in a list.
 A
 # list looks exactly like a script, except that the newline character and the
-# semicolon character lose their special meanings, and there is no command or
+# semicolon character lose their special meanings, and there is no script or
 # variable substitution.
 This feature makes Tcl homoiconic.
 There are three
 # items in the following list:
 set values {